Need some CSS styling help

 My problem has to do with a new minor webpage.
 This is the page in question.

 If you can view the page with your page inspector, take a look at lines 85 (TOOL TITLE) and 107 (Color this text blue).
 Both have the same styling applied to them: class=“margin-adjustment”.
-This styling only works on the line 107 markup.
+This styling - changing the font color, only works on the line 107 markup.
+I would like it to work on the h4 tag as well.

 I would not be surprised if my issue has to do with the CSS cascade, but I cannot figure it out.